Goals of the DAAD Prize

 - Declaration of consent signed by the nominee

-The Advisory Board for Internationalization of the University of Potsdam, extended by at least two student representatives of the Commission for Teaching and Studies, selects the prize winner based on the proposals submitted in writing.
+The Commission for Internationalization of the University of Potsdam, extended by at least two student representatives of the Commission for Teaching and Studies, selects the prize winner based on the proposals submitted in writing.

 In addition to academic achievements, social / intercultural commitment is also taken into account in the decision-making process.

 The prize will be awarded at the Graduation Ceremony.

 Am Neuen Palais 10, 14469 Potsdam

 House 8, Room 1.06